 Who Is Sally Field?

-Actress Sally Field's big break came when she played the lead role in the TV sitcom Gidget (1965).
-Field next appeared in the hit TV series The Flying Nun (1967) and Smokey and the Bandit (1977).
-Field won Emmy Awards for her performances in Sybil (1976), Beautiful (2000) and Saturday Evening Post (2007), and she won Academy Awards for Norma Rae (1979) and Places in the Heart (1984).
-In the 1990s and 2000s, Field also worked behind the scenes as a director and writer.
+Actress Sally Field's big break came when she began playing the lead role in the TV sitcom Gidget in 1965.
+She next appeared in the hit series The Flying Nun, before moving on to the big screen.
+Field won Academy Awards for her performances in Norma Rae (1979) and Places in the Heart (1984), as well as Emmys for the 1976 TV movie Sybil and her later contributions to ER and Brothers & Sisters.
+Field is also known for her roles in the films Smokey and the Bandit, Forrest Gump and Lincoln, along with her Tony-nominated stage work.

 Tough Childhood and Early Life in Show Biz